Mirtazapine: Pharmacodynamics

 Although not clinically relevant, mirtazapine has been found to act as a partial agonist of the κ-opioid receptor at high concentrations (EC_{50} = 7200nM).

 α_{2}-Adrenergic receptor

 Antagonism of the α_{2}-adrenergic receptors, which function largely as inhibitory autoreceptors and heteroreceptors, enhances adrenergic and serotonergic neurotransmission, notably central 5-HT_{1A} receptor mediated transmission in the dorsal raphe nucleus and hippocampus; hence, mirtazapine's classification as a NaSSA.
 Indirect α_{1} adrenoceptor-mediated enhancement of serotonin cell firing and direct blockade of inhibitory α_{2} heteroreceptors located on serotonin terminals are held responsible for the increase in extracellular serotonin.
 Because of this, mirtazapine has been said to be a functional "indirect agonist" of the 5-HT_{1A} receptor.
 Increased activation of the central 5-HT_{1A} receptor is thought to be a major mediator of efficacy of most antidepressant drugs.

+Mirtazapine's antagonism of α_{2}-adrenoreceptors is potentially functionally selective for presynaptic α_{2} receptors.
+Mirtazapine, at 25 μg/kg IV, in freely moving rats, enhanced the endogenous release of serotonin, specifically due to blockade of α2 heteroreceptors on serotonin neuron terminals, but required a dose of 500 μg/kg IV to block local norepinephrine mediated and postsynaptic α_{2} mediated inhibition of CA_{3} dorsal hippocampus pyramidal neurons in those rats.
+This is an approximate 20-fold functional selectivity for inhibiting presynaptic α2 over postsynaptic α_{2} (especially postsynaptic α2 in the rat hippocampus).

 5-HT_{2} receptor

 Antagonism of the 5-HT_{2} subfamily of receptors and inverse agonism of the 5-HT_{2C} receptor appears to be in part responsible for mirtazapine's efficacy in the treatment of depressive states.

 Mirtazapine increases dopamine release in the prefrontal cortex.
 Accordingly, it was shown that by blocking the α_{2}-adrenergic receptors and 5-HT_{2C} receptors mirtazapine disinhibited dopamine and norepinephrine activity in these areas in rats.
 In addition, mirtazapine's antagonism of 5-HT_{2A} receptors has beneficial effects on anxiety, sleep and appetite, as well as sexual function regarding the latter receptor.
 Mirtazapine has been shown to lower drug seeking behaviour (more specifically to methamphetamine) in various human and animal studies.
 It is also being investigated in substance abuse disorders to reduce withdrawal effects and improve remission rates.